Before You Begin: Design and Genotyping

 CRISPR/Cas Success Rates

-We have completed about 100 different CRISPR knockin/out projects.
+We have completed nearly 200 different CRISPR knockin/out projects.
 The vast majority have generated multiple independent founders with the desired allele.
 Typically founder mice are not mosaic for the founder allele, unlike in early applications of this technology.
 We have successfully generated many knockout, point mutation knockins, reporter/tag/Cre knockins, floxed or conditional alleles, Rosa26 and H11 safe harbor targeted transgenes, and floxed-stop alleles.

-- We will help you identify candidate guide RNAs for your mutation.
+- You will provide us with annotated mouse sequences for the genomic locus and the mutation you want generated.
+We will identify candidate guide RNAs for your mutation.
 If potential off-target sites are not on the same chromosome as your gene, any off-target mutations will segregate away through meiosis when you breed the mice.
-It will also be preferable if the off-target sites are in sites biologically unrelated to your target (for example, not in a coding sequence of a related gene).
+All the off-target sites should not be in genes.

 - We will ask you to identify which candidate gRNAs are active with an in vitro cutting assay. gRNAs generated with the kit are assayed by incubation with Cas9 protein provided by the kit and your amplified genomic target, then running the products on an agarose gel like a restriction nuclease assay.
 Run uncut target genomic fragment in one lane and the different gRNA assays on the same gel to determine which gRNAs most efficiently direct cutting--the majority are active, you want to avoid the ones which don't work.
 In our experience, this in vitro cleavage assay correlates better with gene targeting in injected eggs than the predictions of online tools or cell transfection assays.